MLFM: Multi-Layered Feature Maps for Richer Language Understanding in Zero-Shot Semantic Navigation: Related Work

-\mypara{Evaluation benchmarks and datasets.} Evaluating AI models against natural language understanding has gained a lot of interest in 3D scene understanding and grounding.
+\mypara{Evaluation benchmarks and datasets.} Current semantic navigation methods focus on task success, i.e. whether the agent is able to find a goal, but lack an evaluation framework to test language understanding.
+At the same time, in other fields such as 3D scene understanding and grounding, evaluating AI models against natural language understanding has gained a lot of interest.
 OpenLex3D~\citep{kassab2025openlex3d} proposes a benchmark that evaluates open-vocabulary scene representation methods by introducing new label annotations, such as synonyms, depictions, visual similarity, and clutter, in existing scene datasets.
 Eval3D~\citep{duggal2025eval3d} proposes an evaluation tool to evaluate 3D generative models to assess their geometric and semantic consistencies.
-Agentbench~\citep{liu2023agentbench} introduces a test bed to systematically evaluate LLMs acting as agents on their reasoning capabilities.
-ViGiL3D~\citep{wang2024vigil3d} introduces a dataset for evaluating visual grounding methods with respect to a diverse set of language patterns, such as object attributes, relationships between objects, target references, etc. Similarly to ViGiL3D, we introduce a benchmark to evaluate semantic navigation methods with respect to object attributes and relationships extracted from the language descriptions that specify goal objects in our dataset.
+Agentbench~\citep{liu2023agentbench} introduces a testbed to systematically evaluate LLMs acting as agents on their reasoning capabilities.
+ViGiL3D~\citep{wang2024vigil3d} introduces a dataset for evaluating visual grounding methods with respect to a diverse set of language patterns, such as object attributes, relationships between objects, target references, etc. Motivated by these works, we introduce \emph{\DATASET}, a dataset containing fine-grained linguistic annotations to evaluate semantic navigation methods.